Statement of Faith (Working Draft June 2026)

 Salvation

-We believe that salvation is through the sovereign grace of God and that it is received through repentance and faith in the atoning sacrifice of the Lord Jesus Christ for sin, that justification is by faith alone in the all-sufficient sacrifice and resurrection of the Lord Jesus Christ.
-Salvation transforms the whole person, producing love, gratitude, and faithful service.
+We believe that justification is by faith alone in the all-sufficient sacrifice and resurrection of the Lord Jesus Christ.
+Salvation results in and is evidenced by the sanctifying work of the Holy Spirit, who transforms the whole person, producing love, gratitude, holiness and faithful service.
 Those who belong to Christ are kept by His power and may live with joyful assurance of His saving grace.

 Future Things

-Acts 1:11, Rev 20:11-15, 1 Thess 4:16, Jn 5:28-29, 1 Cor 15:51-53, 2 Thess 1:7b-9
+Acts 1:11, Rev 20:11-15, 1 Thess 4:16, Jn 5:25-29, 1 Cor 15:51-53, 2 Thess 1:7b-9, 1 Cor 15:24-25, Rev 21:1-5, Rev 22:12

 The Church